Cenozoic Porpoise Rib Fossils

 • Porpoises are quite smaller than dolphins

-• Porpoises don’t have a pronounced beak that most dolphins have
+• Porpoises don’t have a pronounced beak that most dolphins possess

 • Porpoise teeth are spade-shaped whereas dolphin teeth are cone-shaped